dzianisv/dzianisv.github.io/notes/AI/OpenSourceProjects.md

 Koala to ChatGPT and Stanford's Alpaca, Koala's responses were often preferred over Alpaca, and in over half of the cases, Koala's performance was at least tied with ChatGPT.
 This suggests that Koala performs competitively and effectively in generating responses to user queries.[Reference](https://bair.berkeley.edu/blog/2023/04/03/koala)

 ## [FastChat](https://github.com/lm-sys/FastChat)
-FastChat is an open platform for training, serving, and evaluating large language model based chatbots.
+FastChat is an open platform for training, serving, and evaluating large language model based cha   tbots.
 The core features include:

 - The weights, training code, and evaluation code for state-of-the-art models (e.g., Vicuna, FastChat-T5).
 - A distributed multi-model serving system with Web UI and OpenAI-compatible RESTful APIs.